You Need to Pack These 10 Crazy Items in Your Camera Bag

 It All Depends Upon What or Who You're Shooting

-The most important detail to take into consideration is what you will be shooting.
+The most critical detail to take into consideration is what you will be shooting.
 I pack different types of equipment when I’m shooting portraits than I do for landscape or sports photography.
 Photography equipment is only part of the puzzle, though, and we’ll get there in just a minute.
 But first, let’s talk about the things I carry in my bag that SEEM to have little to do with photography and why they are so important.

 Some things I Carry Have Nothing to do with Photography